reside-ic/beats/README.md

+## beats

+Scripts and instructions for installing [beats](https://www.elastic.co/products/beats) to ship logs to our log server.

+For instructions on the log server, see [its repository](https://github.com/reside-ic/logs).p

-## Instructions and configuration for getting beats set up
+### Instructions and configuration for getting beats set up

 Clone this repository somewhere